 Another condition of particular interest to Dr. Guillory involves children with nearsightedness.
 As the digital world becomes more accessible to our younger generation, the act of reading and staring at computers and smartphones can put a strain on their eyes.

 “With nearsighted children, the extra strain from digital devices can, in some cases, cause the eye to become elongated and result in even more nearsightedness,” Dr. Guillory explains.
 “Now, in some extreme instances, though, that elongation can result in a pulling on the retina which can lead to a tear or detachment.
 It is critically important for children, especially those with nearsightedness, to have an eye exam with an Optometrist or Ophthalmologist each year to monitor this and all eye conditions.”

 Dr. Guillory is excited to be in Knoxville and continuing EyeCare Optical’s unique brand of quality eyecare in Hardin Valley.
 “I want to have a more personal relationship with my patients.
 If you really listen to them and take the time to understand their concerns, they will walk out of the practice seeing and feeling better,” she states.

 Dr. Mia Guillory offers comprehensive eye examinations, performs diagnosis and treatment for a variety of eye diseases, and helps fit patients with contact lenses.
-She sees patients at the EyeCare Optical location in Hardin Valley.
+She sees patients at the EyeCare Optical locations in Hardin Valley and Maryville.
 Call (865) 584-0905 for an appointment.